a-fabregas/Aldo-Fabregas/index.md

 ## Books and Book Chapters:
 * Nguyen T., Dixon J., A., Fabregas A,Zappala P. Systems Engineering in Construction.
 Perspectives on Systems Engineering from Florida's Space Coast.
 CTS Press,2020.
 ISBN-13:978-1-951750-04-6.

-* Simulación de Procesos Productivos con ARENA (Title in English: Simulation of production processes with ARENA).
+* Simulación de Procesos Productivos con ARENA (Title in English: Simulation of Production Processes with ARENA).
 Fabregas A., Paternina C., Wadnipar R., and Mancilla A. Ediciones Uninorte, 2003, ISBN: 958-8133-24-6.

 ## Selected Peer-Reviewed Publications: